 As of Wednesday, January 19th, 2011 GIRL has finally reached Saturn, it took over a year to get here but it has finally happened.
 The creature overlooking Saturn looks like the ones from other planets but is all silver, has a disco ball for a head, and has a metallic ring spinning around its face.

 On December 28th 2011 GIRL reached Uranus, it took over 1000 days from the games release.
 The planet has a very similar feeling to earth, with a lot of greenery and animals.
 The animal overlooking Uranus looks like the lion from the other planets but is completely gray and has a very creepy expression on its face.
-You'll have to see for yourself, I wouldn't have this face starting at me in the middle of the night that's for sure.

 The randomly generated levels in the game are generated from several different themes.
 These include Grasslands, Park, Urban, Desert, Underwater and Halloween.
 The levels vary in size, shape and topography, so you could have a very large flat square level, or a short, rectangular space laden with hills.
 Buildings, plant life, vehicles, people, animals, statues and random objects populate the levels, selected from a set dependent on the current theme.
 Some don't fit in too well, probably on purpose.
 In the Halloween theme for example, there's always a multitude of penguins in amongst the skeletons and ghosts.
 There are hundreds of different objects and characters, from helicopters to samurai to guitar playing Mexicans in bulldozers.
 Many of the animals, objects and vehicles have short and often humorous sound effects.
 Notably, on some levels there are individual jingle bells that chime different notes depending on their size when they are hit.
 People on the levels are often procedurally generated.
 Although they will wear the same outfit, they vary in size, shape, skin color and facial features.
 The backdrop to the levels is the sky, it slowly cycles from day to night.
 When it gets dark, the stars come out and crickets chirrup.